Autler-Townes effect in a superconducting three-level system

-The size of the splitting can be understood in terms of the Autler-Townes doublet \cite{AT,ATexp,ATcascade} known in atomic physics.
+The size of the splitting can be understood in terms of the Autler-Townes effect \cite{AT,ATexp,ATcascade} known in atomic physics.
 If we treat the amplitude of the probe tone as a small perturbation in Eq.~(\ref{eq:hamilt}), we obtain eigenenergies of the driven system: $\epsilon_{\pm} = \omega_{10} + \Delta_c/2 \pm \sqrt{\Delta_c^2 + \Omega_c^2}/2$.
 These energy levels are excited from the ground state using the probe tone.
 When $\Delta_c = 0$, the doublet is spaced by the coupling Rabi amplitude $\Omega_c$.
-In Fig.~3(c), this splitting is plotted as a function of the independently measured $\Omega_{21}$ (from Fig.~2 (b)), confirming their identity.
+In Fig.~3(c), this splitting is plotted as a function of the independently measured $\Omega_{21}$ (from Fig.~2 (b)), confirming their identity within a 10 \% margin.
 By scanning the frequencies of the probe and coupling tones, one expects to find that the Autler-Townes doublet will exhibit an avoided crossing centered at $(\omega_{10}, \, \omega_{21})$.
 We display the results from this type of a measurement in Fig.~\ref{figAT33MHz} with the Autler-Townes eigenvalues plotted as white solid lines.
-Here, the experiment is performed with the same coupling amplitude as for the middle (black) curve shown in Fig.~2(a).
-Again we find good agreement for the simple three-level model when operating in the linear regime of the driven Rabi oscillations at $\Omega_{21} = 36$ MHz (Fig.~2(b)).
+Again we find good agreement for the simple three-level model when operating in the linear regime of the driven Rabi oscillations at $\Omega_{21}/(2\pi) = 36$ MHz (Fig.~2(b)).

 The vanishing intensity of the lower right leg of the Autler-Townes avoided crossing in Fig.~\ref{figAT33MHz} can be explained by considering the matrix element $\sin(\phi/2)$ connecting the driven eigenstates with the ground state, where the mixing angle is given by $\tan (\phi) = \Omega_c/ 2 \Delta_c$.
 As the detuning $\Delta_c$ increases, this matrix element decreases so that the intensity of the split peak on the right also decreases, in agreement with the experimental data.
 However, the opposite, upper left leg shows a decreasing then increasing intensity with detuning.
 This can be attributed to an additional two-photon process, which becomes favorable when the probe tone reaches the two-photon resonance at 8.06 GHz, also causing an enhancement of the base level.